threefoldfoundation/info_threefold/src/token/tft_limited_supply.md

 ## Circulation: There is a maximum of 4 Billion TFTs

 While the ThreeFold_Grid can expand infinitely, a maximum of 4 Billion TFTs can be in circulation.
-This should, with time, stabilize the value of TFT and incentivize its stakeholders.

-The future value of the TF Grid could extend to Billions – this should have impact on the value of the TFT.

 Learn more about the Threefold Grid and TFT valuation [here](grid_valuation).

+## TFT Burning

+Starting from Farming 3.0 TFT's are burned when people buy capacity of the TFGrid.

+At start burning is 25% of the capacity bought, once the grid becomes bigger this could lead to decrease of TFT in the system.

 ## Sound Token Distribution